|

 do not discourage the complex depths and themes

 which result.
-Ultimately, Good Morning is a delightful
+Ultimately, Good Morning

-film of contemporary Japanese society and consumerism
+is a delightful film of contemporary Japanese

-within a suburban household, as well as an examination
+as well as an examination into communication and

-into communication and community.
-It's a comedy
+community.
+It's a comedy which is presented with

-which is presented with satire, but it never becomes
+satire, but it never becomes political and the

-political and the calm and intelligent filmmaking
+calm and intelligent filmmaking from Ozu results

-film (even if there are many "bodily function"
+there are many "bodily function" jokes

-outstanding (notably in their expressive vow of
+(notably in their expressive vow of silence).

-and it's beauty wonderfully captures the atmosphere
+it's beauty wonderfully captures the atmosphere

 and energy of the film, the suburbs of Japan,